DOUBLE Your Impact Before It’s Too Late!

 Pro #2: “Abortion Solves Overpopulation”

-Plus, with all the environmental, physical and emotional toll on our current culture – why wouldn’t we want even more fresh minds coming together to help solve those issues?
+Overall, the damaging effects of population control lead to a lack of pure and new life in a corrupted world.
+This reduces genetic diversity and stifles problem-solving and innovation.
+With the heavy cultural toll we’re currently experiencing, wouldn’t we want new and fresh minds to help solve those issues?
 The gift of life is not obstructive, as some may say.
-It can instead be a breath of fresh air for our hurting world if we allow it.
+It can instead be a breath of fresh air for our hurting world… but only if we allow it.

 Pro #3: “Banning Abortion Only Reduces the Number of Safe Abortions”